manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

 }
 ```

-The main thing to point out here is that it plays to C's strengths, a char is basically an int!
-I though about trying some implicit casting in Perl, but it is to eager to do some `atoi` magic.
-Here we can simply do the arithmetic on the chars and the results come out right.
+One thing to point out here is that it plays to C's strengths, a char is basically an int!
+I though about trying some implicit casting in Perl, but it is too eager to do some `atoi` magic, in C we can simply do the arithmetic on the chars and the results come out right.

 ### Prolog